MoistPyro/inori/CONFIGURATION.md

   - Type: 64-bit integer
   - Default: 5
   - The time in seconds to seek by when using the `seek` and `seek_backwards` command
+- `screens`
+  - Type: Array of strings
+  - Default: `["library", "queue"]`
+  - Defines the screens mapped by keybindings.
+The first screen in the array is the initial startup screen.
+The last screen is the initial screen that `toggle_screen` (default: `<tab>`) toggles to.
+  - The only two currently available screens are `"library"` and `"queue"`.

 ## Keybindings